-Updates on the operating status of individual national cemeteries are posted below on this page and on our social media pages:
+Updates on the operating status of individual national cemeteries are posted on our social media pages:

 For more information about the government's response to COVID-19 please visit: